ihcsim/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 The CR `spec` contains the following fields:

-- `address`: Specifies the location of the snapshot session service for making gRPC calls.
+- `address`: Specifies the IP address or DNS name of the snapshot session service for making gRPC calls.
 It should be provided in the format host:port, without specifying the scheme (e.g., http or https).
 The SessionURL is used to query Changed Block metadata by making gRPC calls to the service.
 - `caCert`: Specifies the CA certificate is used to enable TLS (Transport Layer Security) security for gRPC calls made to the snapshot session service.